 Ovarian cysts are sacs filled with fluid that can develop in the ovary.
 Such cysts of the ovaries can occur commonly in women of all ages.
 These ovarian cysts can sometimes cause pain or a “pressure” sensation, but many women may have cysts that do not cause any symptoms, and may not be aware that they have ovarian cysts.
+Ovarian cysts may be discovered incidentally when women undergo an ultrasound for heavy periods, whilst other women discover their ovarian cysts during ultrasound scan done for abdominal swelling/bloating or pelvic pain.
 Some ovarian cysts can resolve over time, and may not cause any problems or need any treatment.
 Other ovarian cysts can persist or grow, and cause problems as they grow bigger, or when they rupture or burst.

 Rupture or Bursting of ovarian cysts can often cause a sudden onset of severe excruciating pain.
 The pain may linger on for a few days after the cyst rupture, until the fluid has been reabsorbed by the body.
 Sometimes surgery with laparoscopy is required if the pain is severe or worsening.
 Prompt assessment by a gynaecologist is recommended.

 Quite often, ovarian cysts do not need to be removed surgically, and can just be monitored with ultrasound scans.
 Fortunately most ovarian cysts are benign and are not caused by cancer, but it is important to have a thorough assessment by a gynaecologist to establish a diagnosis.

 Ovarian cysts can vary in size, and can range from small cysts less than 1cm, up to massive ovarian cysts greater than 10cm.